HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 In this formula we know all (green) values except R1 (red).
 So we try to change the formula to R1 and get the following:

-In this formula, we now know all the green values and the (red) value we are looking for is right on the right side of the equal sign. 🙂
+In this formula we now know all the green values and the (red) value we are looking for is neatly on the right side of the equal sign. 🙂

 The desired value for R1 can now be calculated by inserting:

-The value for R1 is 330kOhm.
-So if we replace the 220kOhm resistor on the circuit board of the Wemos D1 Mini with a 330kOhm resistor, the maximum measurable voltage range is expanded from 3.3V to 4.3V and can therefore also measure the complete voltage range of a LiPo battery. 🙂
+This results in a value of 330kOhm for R1.
+So if we replace the 220kOhm resistor installed on the board of the Wemos D1 Mini with a 330kOhm resistor, we expand the maximum measurable voltage range from 3.3V to 4.3V and can therefore also measure the entire voltage range of a LiPo battery. 🙂

 Formula for calculation:

-• You should just select a value for R2.
-Ideally in a range from 10kOhm to 100kOhm to keep the current through the voltage divider low.
+- You should just set R2.
+Ideally in a range of 10kOhm to 100kOhm to keep the current across the voltage divider low.

 Example values for maximum voltages and the associated resistance values

-You can use the following resistance values to expand the maximum measurable voltage of the ADC to the specified voltage.
+You can use the following resistance values to extend the maximum measurable voltage of the ADC to the specified voltage.

 Maximum measurable voltage: 4.3V